Helpful Hints for Cleaning Window Blinds

 Sure, some cleaning methods can be used on all types of blinds, but there are in fact different ways to clean blinds depending on their construction.
 Following are some general cleaning tips as well as techniques for cleaning blinds of made of various materials:

-• For exceptionally dirty blinds, especially those in kitchens, use a degreaser, such as Fantastik, Simple Green, or 409.
+- For exceptionally dirty blinds, especially those in kitchens, use a degreaser (view example on Amazon).

 - Be careful not to press too hard on metal blinds to avoid bending or damaging the slats.

 - Don’t let water pool on blinds—this can cause spotting.

 - Avoid using furniture oil on blinds; it can leave streaks and actually attract dust.

 - Protect blinds when cleaning windows by spraying the glass cleaner onto a cloth rather than onto the glass.

 - Never use abrasive cleaners or harsh chemicals on blinds, because these products can scratch, discolor, or warp the slats.

 - Do not use alcohol, baby wipes, or alkaline cleansers, as these contain harsh compounds that can stain or destroy the finish on the blinds.